Micro Master's Degree in Strategic Human Resource Management

 • 3.1 Apply the tools for analysing the organisational environment.

-• 3.2 Critically evaluate how contemporary issues in external business environment impact organisations and the management of Human Resources.
+• 3.2 Critically evaluate how contemporary issues in the external business environment impact organisations and Human Resources management.

-• 3.3 Critically evaluate legal and regulatory frameworks that impact on Human Resource strategy.
+• 3.3 Critically evaluate legal and regulatory frameworks that impact Human Resource strategy.

 4. Be able to plan effective human resource strategies.

-• 4.1 Analyse the impact of organisational strategy, structure and culture on HR strategy and the management of human resources.
+• 4.1 Analyse the impact of organisational strategy, structure and culture on HR strategy and human resources management.

 • 4.2 Plan an effective HR strategy.